 You’ve set up a fledgling of a business, found enough support to get you over the first hurdles and you’re ready to progress to the next stage.
-It’s 2018, so you’re considering raising money on an online investment platform.
+You’re considering raising money on an online investment platform.
 Great – now what?
 With the rate the sector’s evolved over the past few years, where do you even start?

 Here are 26 words to get you thinking.

 Know your audience.
 Most people won’t be specialists in your market or product, so don’t treat them as if they are.

 Generally, investors want to know what you have in mind for the next year in detail.
 Focus on what you know is closest to achievable, and ‘real.’

 Don’t just talk about ‘the status quo.’
 Do your research and find out about other startups in your space – and be careful about saying there aren’t any!
 Articulate your edge.

 Investors often want to know who has done what due diligence.
 Being able to point to respected law firms, accountants, business angels etc already working with you (or better still, investing) is great.

 Answer questions as quickly and as comprehensively as you can.

 Any historical data you can share is vital.
 Forecasts are useful, but don’t get too bogged down with these – most investors know they’re just guesstimates.
 Nevertheless, think carefully about the assumptions underlying your figures.